“21. Selected Church Policies and Guidelines,” Handbook 2: Administering the Church (2019)

 Church-owned sites and any information on these sites, including the names and addresses of those who have submitted information, may not be used for selling or promoting products or services, soliciting clients, or any other commercial purpose.

 What permission is needed to present musical and theatrical productions?
 Productions that are owned by the Church or IRI may be performed in Church settings without permission from Church headquarters.
 If a copyrighted production is not owned by the Church, members must obtain the copyright owner’s permission to perform all or part of it in a Church setting.
 Usually the copyright owner requires fees or royalties even if no charge is made for the performances.
 All presentations should have the approval of local priesthood leaders.

 The Church makes available scriptures, magazines, manuals, books, and other materials to help members learn and live the gospel of Jesus Christ.

-Priesthood and auxiliary leaders encourage members to obtain copies of the scriptures and Come, Follow Me—For Individuals and Families to support gospel study at home.
+Leaders encourage members to obtain copies of the scriptures and Come, Follow Me—For Individuals and Families to support gospel study at home.

 Leaders ensure that teachers use Church-approved materials for quorum and class instruction.
 The publication Instructions for Curriculum provides information about how to organize Sunday classes and which materials to use for lessons.